Heavy Rain Across the Southern US; Unsettled Pattern in the Pacific Northwest

 Detailed Forecast

 Variable winds 5 kt or less.
-A chance of snow, mainly after 3pm.
+Rain showers likely before 3am, then a chance of rain and snow showers.
+Some thunder is also possible.
 Seas 1 to 2 ft.

 Friday